SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-silverlight-xna-a-tale-of-two-cities.markdown

 First we must record the Beginning state, which is the state the controls are in now, so job done, just Rename the state to something meaningful like “MenuItem1Hidden”

-Next add a second state, then change the “Translate X” property of button one back to 0, this should bring it back on the screen.&nbsp; Now just rename that state to “MenuItem1Visible”
+Next add a second state, then change the “Translate X” property of button one back to 0, this should bring it back on the screen.
+Now just rename that state to “MenuItem1Visible”

 Lastly we just need to set how long our animation should take and any easing effect we want to add to it, Next to the “Default Transition” as shown in the visual state group image above, there is an icon and a value of 0s (yes I know it is 1s in the image), these are the transition effect options, set the time to 1s (one second) and click on the icon to select an easing function (go wild and select what ever you like), changing the function using the drop down on the combo box which should look like this.